iWasAWizard/BEND/README.md

 BEND isn't a single application; it's a curated collection of services that work together seamlessly.
 Here’s a quick look at the key components and the role each one plays:

 -   **vLLM (The Engine):** This is the high-performance server that runs your main language models.
 It's incredibly fast and efficient, especially on a GPU, and serves models through an OpenAI-compatible API.
--   **LangFuse (The Flight Recorder):** An observability platform that gives you a beautiful web UI to trace every thought and action your AI takes.
-It's essential for debugging and understanding how your agents are making decisions.
 -   **Qdrant (The Library):** A professional-grade vector database.
 This is the heart of the RAG system, where the knowledge from your documents is stored, indexed, and made searchable.
 -   **Redis (The Notebook):** A fast, in-memory database that provides a simple key-value store.
 This is used by agents to save and recall specific facts, giving them a persistent long-term memory.
 -   **NeMo Guardrails (The Safety Inspector):** A security layer that can inspect an agent's proposed actions and block them if they violate pre-defined safety rules, preventing dangerous or unintended behavior.